saud-learning-services/course-details/README.md

 # Canvas Course Details

-> THIS IS A WIP PROJECT
-> Questions?
-Talk to Alison :)
+> The "Ikea" Project

 Given a course id, extracts details of course and combines with collected New Analytics extracts.
+Demo dashboard:

 ## 🗂 Data
 ### Skeleton